No Essay Scholarships & Grants List 2022

-- ScholarshipOwl $1000 Scholarship – When you register with this site you are entered into their $1000 scholarship sweepstakes that requires no essay or further effort.
+- ScholarshipOwl $1000 Scholarship – When you register with this site you are entered into their scholarship sweepstakes that requires no essay or further effort.
+Last we looked, the monthly scholarship/prize was $7000.
 Be careful when you enter or you will be put on their list to be texted and called by them and their marketing partners.

 - ScholarshipPoints / Edvisors – Completely random scholarship program is really a sweepstakes open to anyone.
 At last check they were offering $10,000 and $1,000 scholarships via random drawing.
 By entering the drawing, you are allowing Edvisors and its partners to contact you about offers/promotions.

 - Student View Scholarships – This higher education market research firm gives out (at random) a number of scholarships, ranging from $500 to $5000.
 Students must fill out online survey but no essay is required to enter.